Buttle UK Quality Mark

 Green League 1st Class

-In the People & Planet Green League 2011, Edinburgh Napier was ranked 1st in Scotland and 13th in the UK, out of the 142 universities that took part.
-The University has progressively moved up the ranks of the league over the past four years and our placement in 2011 is testiment to the ongoing improvements in the University's environmental management and performance.
+In the People & Planet Green League 2013, Edinburgh Napier was ranked 1st in Scotland and 16thin the UK, out of the 143 universities that took part.
+The University has progressively moved up the ranks of the league over the past four years and our placement in 2013 is testament to the ongoing improvements in the University's environmental management and performance.

 Investors in People

 Edinburgh Napier University first achieved the standard in January 2000, and we have been successfully reaccredited in March 2004 and May 2007.
-In May 2010 the University achieved, for the first time, the Investors in People Bronze which rewards organisations for their additional achievements over and above the standard.
+In May 2010 the University achieved Investors in People Bronze, and in August 2013 achieved Investors in People Silver status for the first time.
+These levels both reward organisations for additional achievements over and above the standard.

-In 2010 Edinburgh Napier was awarded the Royal Society for the Prevention of Accidents (RoSPA) Gold Award for the seventh consecutive year.
-This award for Occupational Health and Safety recognises consistently high standards in the management of Occupational Health and Safety within the University.
+Edinburgh Napier has secured The Royal Society for the Prevention of Accidents (RoSPA) President's Award for 11 consecutive Gold Awards.
+The award for Occupational Health and Safety recognises consistently high standards in the management of Occupational Health and Safety within the University.
+We are the first and only University in the UK to have received this award.

 Two Ticks Disability Symbol